getrasa/Custom-Motion-Capture-V2/README.md

 > Blender script which fetches sensor values from a local server and maps them to character bones.

-- Synchronisation Looper - An external clock running at 50 fps which broadcasted a "Start of the frame" signal to all connected devices.
-It's purpose was to ensured that all devices worked in synch and didn't overlap each other.
+- Synchronization Looper: An external clock running at 50 fps which broadcasts a "Start of the frame" signal to all connected devices.
+Its purpose was to ensure that all devices worked in sync and didn't overlap each other.
-- Antenna Receiver - Tasked with reading and forwarding sensor data to the a Sensor Manager App via serial bus.
+- Antenna Receiver: Tasked with reading and forwarding sensor data to the Sensor Manager App via a serial bus.
-- Sensor Manager App - User interface for informing the user of what sensors are connected, how they performed, and for forwarding the data to clients via local server.
+- Sensor Manager App: A user interface for informing the user of what sensors are connected, how they are performing, and for forwarding the data to clients via a local server.
 <p float="left">
   <img src="https://github.com/getrasa/Custom-Motion-Capture/assets/21182768/989ab4b0-fdba-4599-a558-9b12364c1bd2" width="30.5%" />
   <img src="https://github.com/getrasa/Custom-Motion-Capture/assets/21182768/10cb68d4-720b-44db-9643-a5b6b1751f6e" width="30.5%" />